mvallim/kubernetes-under-the-hood/documentation/kube.md

 ---

-* **ClusterIP**
-Exposes the service on a cluster-internal IP.
+* **ClusterIP**: Exposes the service on a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster.
 This is the default ServiceType.

 <p align="center">
   <img src="images/kube-service-clusterip.png">